 As I made phone calls and received concerned friends and family members I was so aware that they would take a cue from me-how much can I say, how hard can I cry, should I hug or stand back, should I talk about him or be silent lest it make the tears fall harder?

-And here-almost seven years later-I still feel like I need to lead the way in conversations and social encounters.
+And here-almost nine years later-I still feel like I need to lead the way in conversations and social encounters.

 If I don’t mention Dominic, no one else does and that disappoints me.